Characters: Sam & Max

 - Immune to Mind Control: In the games by Telltale Games, Sam has a hypnosis-blocking device built into his hat from Episode 2 on.

-- Jerk with a Heart of Gold: However, he does still try to help others intentionally, even if it doesn't benefit him at times.
+- Jerk with a Heart of Gold: He does still try to help others intentionally, even if it doesn't benefit him at times.

 - Late to the Punchline: It takes Sam absurdly long to get Superball's "As a medium, I'm more of an extra small" joke, but when he does, he cracks up.